AKASO EK7000 PRO 4K Action camera

 Info

-Due to its mix of value, reputation, and features, Drift is one of the leading alternatives to the most well-known action camera, the GoPro, and the Ghost X is one of its best-sellers.
+If your looking for the best budget motorcycle helmet camera this might be the one for you.
+This is due to its mix of value, reputation, and features.
+Drift is one of the leading alternatives to the most well-known action camera, the GoPro, and the Ghost X is one of its best-sellers.

 It’s simple to use and set up, with only three buttons, and it’s rugged design is perfect for any conditions.
 It records to MicroSD cards and stores MP4 files at 30 frames per second.
 A variety of mounts, a universal clip, and a USB charging cord are included.